covalence-org/server/README.md

-# Netrunner
+# covalence

 A firewall for your AI models.

 ## Overview

-Netrunner acts as a middleware layer between your applications and AI service providers (like OpenAI, Anthropic, etc.).
+covalence acts as a middleware layer between your applications and AI service providers (like OpenAI, Anthropic, etc.).
 It allows you to:

 - Register custom aliases for AI models
 - Validate requests before they reach the AI provider